My Memory Trophy is the heaviest thing

 Writing a check in the desert for contraband

 Taking 7 years to get a Bachelors degree

 I never thought so many memories could inhabit one document

 And like old friends they show up from time to time

-So I built a four-sided pyramid supporting a plumb bob
+So I built an obelisk rising up to support a plumb bob

 Letting its pull transfer the gravitational center onto the document’s mass

 The mechanism is of weight and force against material